 Nursing Home Loan

-The library provides books for the nursing homes in the area.
+The library provides books for the nursing homes in the area in Ohio.
 A number of books are provided on a rotating basis; however, if you have a relative with specific reading needs in one of the nursing homes, you can request extra books for them.
-For more information please contact Tom Marlatt, 330-385-2048x106, at the library.
+For more information please contact Tom Marlatt, 330-385-2048 x108, at the library.

-This story time allows children 3-6 years of age to interact with other children for 45 minutes of sharing books, songs, crafts once each week for 6 weeks.
+This story time allows children 3-6 years of age to interact with other children for 45 minutes of sharing books, songs, and coloring once each week for 6 weeks.

 Upcoming programs will appear in our Events Calendar.